MonoGame/MonoGame/README.md

  * Download release and development [installers and packages](http://www.monogame.net/downloads/).
  * Follow [@MonoGameTeam](https://twitter.com/monogameteam) on Twitter.

+## Projects using MonoGame

+ * [Nez](https://github.com/prime31/Nez) A lightweight 2D framework that sits on top of MonoGame/FNA

+Is your project missing?
+[Create a README PR](https://github.com/MonoGame/MonoGame/edit/develop/README.md) and add it!

 ## License

 The MonoGame project is under the [Microsoft Public License](https://opensource.org/licenses/MS-PL) except for a few portions of the code.
 See the [LICENSE.txt](LICENSE.txt) file for more details.
 Third-party libraries used by MonoGame are under their own licenses.
 Please refer to those libraries for details on the license they use.